The Cheeger problem in abstract measure spaces: Applications

 corresponding to the choice $K_s(x)={|x|^{-n-s}}$.
-In this case, we let $\omega$ be a bounded extension domain for the fractional Sobolev space $W^{s,p}$, see definitions in~\cite{DPV12}.
-Then, on the measure space $(\omega,\mathcal B(\omega),\mathscr{L}^n(\,\cdot\,))$, $P_{s}$ satisfies \ref{prop:compact} by \cite{DPV12}*{Thm.~7.1}.
-For a reference on non-local perimeter functionals we refer to \cite{MRT19}, and specifically to \cite{MRT19}*{Sect.~6} for some results on non-local Cheeger problems.
-We mention that the Cheeger problem for $P_s$ and the Lebesgue measure $\m=\mathscr{L}^n(\,\cdot\,)$ has been introduced and studied in \cite{BLP14}, where existence of $N$-Cheeger sets of a bounded open set $\Omega\subset\R^n$ is proved for $N=1$.
-Up to our knowledge, for $N>1$ the $N$-Cheeger problem has never been considered in this setting, while the clustering isoperimetric problem has been treated in~\cite{CN20}.
-We refer to the recent paper~\cite{Bessas22}*{Thm.~1.5} for a discussion of the fractional Cheeger constant with respect to the existence of minimizers of the prescribed mean curvature functional.
+We mention that the Cheeger problem for $P_s$ has been introduced and studied in \cite{BLP14}, where existence of $N$-Cheeger sets of a bounded open set $\Omega\subset\R^n$ is proved for $N=1$.
+Up to our knowledge, for $N>1$, the $N$-Cheeger problem has never been considered in this setting, whereas the clustering isoperimetric problem has been treated in~\cite{CN20}.
+We also refer to~\cite{Bessas22}*{Thm.~1.5} for a discussion of the fractional Cheeger constant with respect to the existence of minimizers of the prescribed mean curvature functional.